 - Pre-IPO or private businesses that are unknown to public markets, growing fast and in industries with large structural tailwinds.

-Please contact [email protected] for details on institutional pricing packages.
+Please contact [email protected] for details on pricing for professional, individual investors.

 How can I contact you?

 Email us at [email protected] with any questions or comments.
 We’d love to hear from you about any aspect of your experience with In Practise.

 What is your compliance policy for potential confidential or material non-public information?

 How do In Practise customers describe the service?

 The product that In Practise is building around interviews with industry experts with a focus on long-term trends, rather than "calling the quarter", is the most exciting new research resource we've come across in a long time.

 In Practise is head and shoulders above the rest with respect to the quality and curation of its content.
 When I read In Practise’s content, I always find myself thinking, these are exactly the types of companies I’m interested in and the questions I would be asking.

 Not only have I learned a tremendous amount about interesting companies and industries, but I have also learned how to think through a conversation and ask questions that create opportunities for insightful answers when I do interviews of my own.
 The interviews help build by mosaic on companies and also make me a better investor in the process.
 In Practise has been invaluable for me.